ma-ji/css/docs/assignments.md

 Students will lead four seminar sessions on four topics: data management, concept representation, data analysis, and scientific communication.

 Using the definitions and frameworks of research design introduced at the beginning of the semester, students are expected to select and analyze empirical studies from the [CSS Empirical Studies Database](https://utexas.instructure.com/courses/1360223).

-Deliverables: (1) Group lecture in class, (2) presentation slides, (3) a written report.
+Expected deliverables for this assignment are (1) Group lecture in class, (2) presentation slides, (3) a written report.

+The deliverables should respond to the following points:

+	1. How to define this function of CSS methods from a research design perspective, and why it is necessary?
+	2. What are the technical methods and practices, how they complement existing research approaches, and how they are unique?
+	3. How do existing studies applied specific methods, and how can these applications be improved?
+	4. What are the general patterns and rationales you can extract from your analysis?

 ---
 ### <a name="a4">Assignment 4: Research proposal</a>